Siirry pääsisältöön

 The doctoral concert should primarily be held in the halls of the Sibelius Academy or in the Helsinki Metropolitan Area.
 No rent is charged from the student for using the Academy’s own halls.

-If there is a pressing reason to hold the concert somewhere other than the Sibelius Academy, the student is obligated to agree on the matter with the Doctoral School and the artistic committee well ahead of time, about one year in advance.
-When the concert is organized outside the Sibelius Academy, the student must reserve a room (a classroom or similar) for the concert assessment meeting for roughly two hours after the concert.
+If there is a pressing reason to hold the concert somewhere other than the Sibelius Academy, the student is obligated to agree on the matter with the Doctoral School and the artistic committee well ahead of time, about one year in advance

 Doctoral concerts are public.
-More information about the possibility to organize doctoral concerts is available from the producers assigned to the concert (cf.Artsi instructions for organizing concerts).
+More information about the possibility to organize doctoral concerts is available from the producers assigned to the concert The series of doctoral concerts is led by a specialist of the Doctoral School support team.

 Applying for a Concert

 1. All doctoral concerts held under the Arts and the Applied Study Programmes are applied for in connection with the general Sibelius Academy concert application period 6 months ( + possible summer break 2 months) before the intended time.
-More information and the application form are available at Taito channel (link on Artsi).
+More information and the application form are available at Taito channel.
 Applications are processed and considered at the DocMus Doctoral School.

 2. When setting the date of the concert, the student must confirm that the date suits the schedules of the members of the artistic committee.
-The concert hall may be reserved as soon as the attendance of the majority of them has been assured.
+The concert hall may be reserved as soon as the attendance of them has been clarified.
 However, the first doctoral concert date is usually determined without agreement with the artistic committee members because the committee is typically not appointed at this moment.
+The concert is also possible to evaluate from a recording but presence of the evaluators is always recommended.

-3. Before submitting the application, the student must agree upon and reserve a date and place for the concert (stated on the application) with the Producer of the concerts.
-In addition to programme information, the application must include a brief introduction describing the concert for communication purposes.
-For practical reasons, it is a good idea to include 2–3 suggestions for concert dates on the Soiva Akatemia application.
+3. Before submitting the application, the student must check the availability of the desired hall from Peppi system.
+In addition to programme information (the performed works), the application must include a brief introduction describing the concert for communication purposes.
+For practical reasons, it is a good idea to include 2–3 suggestions for concert dates on the application.

-6. Once the concert applications have been processed, the artistic committee members will be notified of the date and place of degree concerts.
+2. Once the concert applications have been processed, the artistic committee members will be notified of the date and place of degree concerts by the producer of the concert.

 Concert Pre-examination and Registration